TeknooSoftware/paypal-express/docs/documentation.md

 ##Presentation

-This library is build arround two components :
+This library is built around two components :

 *   a transport, implementing `UniAlteri\Paypal\Express\Transport\TransportInterface` to  execute request to the Paypal API
 *   a service, implementing `UniAlteri\Paypal\Express\Service\ServiceInterface` to prepare and perform call to the Paypal API.